SoaurabhK/CLReddit/CLReddit/README.md

 - **Post.swift**: Post is a Model class for creating objects of type Post.

 #### View Includes
-- **PostCell.swift**: PostCell is a subclass of UITableViewCell for configuring tableView's cell objects.
+- **PostCell.swift**: PostCell is a subclass of UITableViewCell for configuring tableViews cell objects.
 - **Main.storyboard**: Contains applications view components and manages their configuration and connections.
 - **LaunchScreen.storyboard**: Contains a single viewController scene to manage the launch screen of the application.
 For this application default(white) screen is used.